The Third Wheel (2019)

 But after a wedding that ends in drunken disaster, Dexter’s world – and everyone else’s, come to that – is shaken when aliens make first contact.
 Now faced with the prospect of imminent destruction and no practical skills whatsoever, Dexter and his friends, including sunshine optimist Ruby, science fiction geeks Jay and Kay, hard-nosed pragmatist Priti, and no-nonsense Gavin, set out on a mission to survive in this new world.

 The Third Wheel achieved its funding goal in January 2018, and finally entered the world a year later, early in 2019.
 It will hopefully appeal to anyone interested in a novel that gives a twist to both science fiction novels and media’s insistence that we should all find “the one”.
+It has already been described as “a refreshingly original, wickedly delicious apocalyptic novel” and “the cosiest end-of-the-world story … ever”.
+But don’t just take the words of reviewers for granted, try it yourself!

 The weather is uncharacteristically perfect.
 Lara-and-Steve have exchanged vows and rings, kissed to seal the deal and are now being moved around by the photographer, who is trying to get as much of the old hotel they’ve chosen as a wedding venue into the background as possible.
 It’s a gorgeous location and we all gather on the lawns with glasses of champagne.